-Day in the Life of LI's beer-plus-bicycle tour
+Take a ride on LI's beer-plus-bicycle tour

 The tours are held from April through November, rain or shine, but McGill noted, “There’s no snow tires on the thing!
 We can’t go that far.
 But, it’s always beer-drinking weather.”

 McGill, 37, has been a driver for Brew Crew Cycles for two seasons.
 When he's not leading tours, he works full time as a social worker.
-As he boarded his cycle for a tour last month, he went over the rules of the road with the passengers: a gaggle of excited cousins from different parts of Long Island and Pennsylvania sporting matching "Cousins Drinking Squad" T-shirts, and a married couple celebrating a birthday.
+As he boarded his cycle for a tour on a recent Saturday, he went over the rules of the road with the passengers: a gaggle of excited cousins from different parts of Long Island and Pennsylvania sporting matching "Cousins Drinking Squad" T-shirts, and a married couple celebrating a birthday.

 “I want to let them enjoy themselves,” said McGill, a resident of Center Moriches.
 “I don’t want to be pestering.
 If they’re friendly and they’re inviting me to talk to them, that’s great too, but they’re here to enjoy the experience with one another, and I’m just here to orchestrate it and make sure it all goes well.”